 We met only 2 other groups of hikers the entire time.
 One was a group hiking from Wadi Rum to Petra and another was a couple walking the whole Jordan Trail.
 There were a few guided day walkers near Petra otherwise the trail was very quiet.
 Most days we would meet just a couple of Bedouins out herding their goats or camels.

-Where do you get water?
+Where do you get water on the Jordan Trail?

 Water was very sparse in the desert and even guaranteed natural sources were not in a good way (stagnant).
 We used a guide called Mohamad Al-Ahwat to help us with water drops each day but he was AWFUL!!
 Very unreliable and rude!
 He basically left us in the desert without water (taking our money in the process).